 Now, let’s move to the downside of this pan.
 The Calphalon roasting pan is thicker than a regular roasting pan.
 However, it’s still not as heavy and thick as the Viking roasting pan.

-Nevertheless, this feature might be suitable for older people or those suffering from physical disabilities.
+Nevertheless, this feature might be suitable for people who prefer using lightweight cookware.

-Also, the pan is safe for oven use only until 500-degree Fahrenheit.
+Also, the pan is safe for oven use only until 500 degrees Fahrenheit.
 But this is sufficient for preparing nearly all the dishes.
-Another downside of the pan is that its rack is quite thin and weak.
+Another downside of the pan is that its rack is relatively thin and weak.

-This means you might have to replace it later down the line with something that’s sturdier.
+This means you might have to replace it later down the line with something sturdier.

 Pick #3 – Granite Ware 18-Inch Covered Oval Roasting Pan